Harecastle railway tunnel: History

-Construction of the Harecastle railway tunnels was authorised by an Act of Parliament in 1846.
+Construction of the Harecastle railway tunnels was authorised by the North Staffordshire Railway (Harecastle and Sandbach Line) Act 1846 (9 & 10 Vict. c. lxxxiv).
 An alternative route for the tunnels had been considered, but was discarded, partly because of objections from Thomas Kinnersley of Clough Hall but also because the alignment had gentler gradients.
 Another benefit of the alignment was that construction would be aided by using shafts driven from the pre-existing canal tunnels.

 The North Staffordshire Railway commenced boring the tunnels almost immediately.
 Three tunnels were built on the alignment between Tunstall and Kidsgrove, commonly referred to as the North, Middle and South tunnels.
 Each carried a pair of tracks throughout, the North tunnel was the shortest at 130 yards, the Middle was 180 yards and the South tunnel, the longest, was 1,766 yards.
 The North tunnel was constructed using the cut-and-cover technique, unlike the other two bores.
 During 1848, construction of the Harecastle railway tunnels was completed.